Midhun134/Time-Mapping-Software-Application/README.md

 monitor and find out the time lag during the service when the QR code is scanned.So the conclusion is that this could be a huge enhancer in the automobile industries.

+Time-Mapping-Software-Application is designed for a Renault service center to track vehicles and manage jobs throughout their service lifecycle.
+The core features include:

+Registration of jobs for incoming vehicles
+Tracking job status, entry, and exit times using QR codes Staff and vehicle management
+Web dashboards and mobile interfaces for staff usage The goal is to time-map every vehicle’s service progress using QR codes for digital entry/exit and tracking, increasing transparency and efficiency at the service center.

+Use of Python
+Python is primarily used for:

+Backend server: The core backend is built using Django (a Python web framework).
+API endpoints and business logic: Handles requests from web/mobile clients for job registration, searching, status tracking, and reporting.
+Example: views.py defines functions for job management, QR code generation, staff handling, entry/exit logging, etc.
+QR code generation: Uses Python’s qrcode library to generate QR images, which are then linked to vehicle/job records.
+Example: The generate_qr_code view creates and saves QR codes linked with vehicle/job data.
+Database storage and queries: Manages persistent storage of vehicles, jobs, staff data (using Django ORM).
+Use of Java
+Java is mainly used for:

+Android mobile application: Java files such as main_activity.java, generateqrcode_activity.java, and qr_scanner_activity.java implement the mobile interface for staff.
+QR code actions on mobile: Java is used for scanning and handling QR codes using libraries like ZXing and MLKit, enabling job entry/exit by scanning vehicle QR codes.
+Client-server communication: Android app sends/receives HTTP requests to/from the Django server, such as requesting QR code generation or updating job status.